Find your career at the UND Career Expo.

-- Make sure you have professional clothing to wear.
-Whether you're attending the in-person or virtual event, you will want to make the best first impression!
-Check-out the JCP Suit-Up event, hosted each fall and spring, for a chance to shop professional dress clothes at a discounted price!
+- Dress professionally and business-like.
+Wear modest and appropriate professional attire and comfortable shoes.
+Check-out the JCP Suit-Up event, hosted each fall and spring, for a chance to shop professional dress clothing at a discounted price!

-- Multiple (10+) copies of your resume.
+- More than enough copies of your resume to hand out to employers.
 You should also upload your resume to your Handshake profile!

 - Electronic documents that reflect your work (if participating in the virtual event).

 - A computer with access to video and microphone (if participating in the virtual event).

 - In the weeks leading up to the virtual career expo, companies will create group sessions